fsoft72/liwe3-docs/docs/index.md

 This is the offical home page of LiWE Framework.

-The complete toolchain and environment for developing LiWE applications is available here.
+LiWE is mainly two things:

+1. A set of tools for documenting and developing software strcutures and applications.
-LiWE is a very opinionated framework that is designed to be as simple as possible and to solve the most common problems developers face everyday.
+2. A very opinionated framework (at the moment for [Node.js](https://nodejs.org){target=_blank} and [React.js](https://reactjs.org){target=_blank}) that is designed to be as simple as possible and to solve the most common problems developers face everyday.

 At the moment, framework is divided mainly in these parts: